Melania Trump Says ‘Opportunist’ Media Is The Hardest Thing To Deal With As FLOTUS

 — ABC News (@ABC) October 11, 2018

-The first lady’s revelation during her interview seems to slightly echo a constant complaint by her husband, President Donald Trump, who has been harshly critical of the media even before being elected into office in 2016, and continues to express his discontent with most news sites on a daily basis.
+The first lady’s revelation during her interview seems to slightly echo a constant complaint by her husband, President Donald Trump, who has been harshly critical of the media even before being elected to office in 2016 and continues to express his discontent with most news sites on a daily basis.

 As previously noted by the Inquisitr, it was recently reported that President Trump has decided to cancel the annual White House Christmas party for the press, which has been a long-running tradition for decades.